 \begin{lemma}[{\sc Unbiased Estimation}] For any fixed $\theta \in [0,1]$ with $p_H(\theta), p_L(\theta) \in (0,1)$, the random variable $D(\theta)$ defined in \eqref{eq:D-def} satisfies

 Moreover, for fixed $\rho\in(1/2,1)$, $D(\theta)$ is uniformly bounded over $\theta\in[0,1]$. \end{lemma}

-{\bf A principled learning rule.} Given the unbiased estimator, we now derive an update rule for the LLM's propensity.
-At the $n$th retraining step, the LLM observes a batch of $b$ rounds of sellers' feedback.
+{\bf A principled learning rule.} Given the unbiased estimator, we now derive an update rule for the model's propensity.
+At the $n$th retraining step, the model observes a batch of $b$ seller feedback rounds.
 In particular, for each round $\ell\in\{1,\dots,b\}$ and seller $i\in\{1,2\}$, we observe $(S_i^{(\ell)},\Pi_i^{(\ell)})$ and compute $D_i^{(\ell)}(\theta_n)$ via \eqref{eq:D-def}.
 The batch-average estimator is

 This batch average remains an unbiased estimator $\mathbb{E}[\overline{D}_n^{(b)} \mid \theta_n] = \Delta(\theta_n)$.

 A standard and theoretically grounded way to update a Bernoulli propensity is to update the \emph{log-odds}.
 In the learning literature (see, e.g., \citealp{cesabianchi2006prediction}), it is equivalent to applying exponential weights or mirror descent on the two-action simplex.
 Specifically, let